Having his novel 'The Dark' banned was funny in hindsight but not at the time says John McGahern.

 Following the success of his first novel, ‘The Barracks’, John McGahern was given a year’s leave of absence from his position as a primary school teacher in Clontarf.
 He expected to return to his job.
 However, when his second novel ‘The Dark’ was banned by the Irish Board of Censorship in 1965, McGahern was summarily sacked for writing an allegedly pornographic book.

 The parish priest told John McGahern that Archbishop of Dublin, John Charles McQuaid had ordered the dismissal so there was nothing he could do about it.

 Mary Holland interviewing John McGahern (1979)

 John McGahern went to his union about the dismissal.
-He was told they could handle the case if it was just the matter of book, but he had also married a Finnish woman, Annikki Laaksi, in a registry office.
+He was told they could handle the case if it was just the matter of the book, but he had also married a Finnish woman, Annikki Laaksi, in a registry office.